Multicultural York: the Anglo-Saxons (AD400-866)

-This is an incomplete poem and the manuscript is partly damaged.
-It forms part of what is known as the Exeter Book which includes a number of poems and other works.
+The poem below is from a manuscript (partly damaged) that forms part of what is known as the Exeter Book which includes a number of poems and other works (see Supporting Links in 'Resources') .
 The whole book is believed to have been written by one individual although he was copying a number of different texts.
-The form of the handwriting dates it to the later part of the 10th century but some poems could be earlier.
+The form of the handwriting dates it to the later part of the 10th Century but some poems could be earlier.

 Hrofas sind gehrorene, hreorge torras,